AdobeDocs/marketo-learn.en/help/fundamentals/content-marketing-learn.md

 ---
-title: Learning about developing a content marketing strategy
+title: Learn about developing a content marketing strategy
 description: Attract, acquire, and engage your audience by developing a content marketing strategy.
 role: User
 level: Beginner